Abhiram3152N/Gemini-Ai-whatsapp-chatbot/README.md

 3.Flask: A lightweight web framework for Python that will be used to handle incoming HTTP requests from Twilio.
 4.Ngrok: A tool that will help expose your Flask application running on your local machine to the internet.(install and create an account in ngrok)

-How To Run The Code :
+#How To Run The Code
 Follow these steps to set up and run the WhatsApp bot:

 Step 1: Set up a Twilio account by visiting Twilio WhatsApp.
 Sign up and verify your email ID and phone number.